 Re: Request for memorandum allegedly distributed in 1993 by then-new Director of FBI, Louis Freeh

-Disposition: Granting defendant's motion for summary judgment; denying plaintiff's motion for summary judgment
+Disposition: Granting defendant's motion for summary judgment; denying plaintiff's motion to compel additional searches

 Disposition: Granting in part and denying in part defendant's motion for summary judgment

 - Procedural Requirements, Searching for Responsive Records: First, the court addresses plaintiffs' argument that "the searches conducted by the DoD, its components, and the Veterans Health Administration are facially inadequate because the agencies did not construe the plaintiffs' requests to include individual service member files."
 The court agrees with plaintiffs and finds that plaintiffs' request "makes it clear that the plaintiffs are seeking all records related to the use of personality disorder and adjustment disorder discharges to separate service members."
 However, the court finds that "'an agency need not respond to a request that is so broad as to impose an unreasonable burden upon the agency, such as one which requires the agency to locate, review, redact, and arrange for inspection a vast quantity of material.'"
 While plaintiffs, during the course of the litigation “indicated their willingness to narrow their request to a representative sample[,]” the court declines to consider that proposal.
 "Because the court can only consider the request actually before it—here, the request for all of the individual service members' separation packets—the court concludes that the plaintiffs' original request would have imposed an unreasonable burden on the defendants, and therefore they are not required to respond."
 The court explains that "defendants argue, and the court agrees, that the court should not consider whether the plaintiffs' proposed narrowed search would be unduly burdensome."
 The court makes a parallel ruling with respect to plaintiff's request for "[Veterans Administration] files."